 If you are having trouble sending emails to Comcast users, and your emails are being rejected with the error code BL000000 from the recipient server, it means that your sending IP address is being blacklisted on Comcast’s internal blacklist system.
 This means that none of your emails will go through to the Comcast users until you fix the issues that got you blacklisted and until you request delisting from their blacklist.

-The exact error that you would be seeing in your logs would be:
+The exact error that you would be seeing in your logs is:

 BL000000 Email from your mail server has been sent in patterns that are characteristic of spam.